 Scanning Ports with Netcat

-One of the most basic and common uses of Netcat is to determine which ports are open.
+One of the most basic and common uses of Netcat is to scan for open ports.
 There are three primary flags used for port scanning:

 -z | Enables nc to scan for listening daemons, without sending any data to them |